31 Enterprise St, Bundaberg Qld 4670

 • job/role environment skills (dealing with the responsibilities and expectations of the workplace).

-All assessment reporting systems will indicate the units of competency that the individual has attained.
+All assessment reporting systems will indicate the units of competence that the individual has attained.

-When conducting assessment, ASTA ensures it has personnel with appropriate qualifications and adheres to the requirements of the Training Package and the Australian Qualifications Training Framework Standards for Registered Training Organisations.
+When conducting assessment, ASTA ensures it has personnel with appropriate qualifications and adheres to the requirements of the Training Package / Product and the Standards for Registered Training Organisations 2015.

-2. Opportunities for Recognition (recognition of prior learning/recognition of current competence and credit transfer) are also discussed, as are any available flexible methods of assessment.
+• Opportunities for Recognition (recognition of prior learning and credit transfer) are also discussed, as are any available flexible methods of assessment.
 The appeals and reassessment process is also outlined.

-4. All evidence-gathering methods remain reliable, flexible, fair and valid.
+• All evidence-gathering methods remain valid sufficient, current and authentic

-5. As assessments are undertaken, ASTA trainers/assessors record individual client assessment results.
-Sample copies of the assessment instrument are kept by the trainer/assessor.
+• As assessments are undertaken, our trainers/assessors record individual client assessment results.
+All completed copies of the assessment are kept by the trainer/assessor, and returned to the RTO as soon as they return to the office.

-Evidence gathering methods commonly utilised by ASTA include, but are in no way limited to:
+Evidence gathering methods commonly utilised by Australian Safety and Training Alliance include, but are in no way limited to:

 • demonstration